 Ecosia, the world’s largest not-for-profit search engine, is currently trying to save the last remaining stretch of the Hambach Forest from being cut down by energy company RWE.
 RWE is planning to log the forest to mine for lignite, expanding Germany’s largest open face coal mine.

 In early October, Ecosia stepped in with an unsolicited offer of €1 Million to buy the forest from RWE.
 After RWE declined the initial offer, Ecosia is now asking like-minded organisations and companies to join the cause and help raise the sum for a second offer.

-Ecosia, a Berlin based startup, has used the advertising revenue generated from its search engine to plant close to 40 million trees in 19 planting sites globally.
+Ecosia, a Berlin based startup, has used the advertising revenue generated from its search engine to plant more than 40 million trees in 19 biodiversity hotspots globally.

 Ecosia’s German Country Manager, Génica Schäfgen said the Hambach Forest did not need to be cut down to secure Germany’s energy supply.